Halting U.S. HIV Epidemic By 2030: Difficult But Doable

 Indeed, the cost of the administration's new program could be quite substantial.
 PrEP alone currently has a price of about $1,600 a month, according to Medicaid's National Average Drug Acquisition Cost database.

 About 1.2 million people are at risk for HIV and would benefit from PrEP, the CDC says, but only 10 percent of those people are currently receiving it.
-Most insurance policies cover the cost and Medicaid pays for it in several states.
+Most insurance policies cover the cost, and Medicaid pays for it in several states.
 Federal health centers serving low-income Americans also provide PrEP.

 Then there's the cost of treating people who are already infected with HIV.
 About two-thirds of those who are infected have been diagnosed, according to HHS.
 But only about half are getting proper treatment that suppresses the virus to undetectable levels.

-Carl Schmid, deputy executive director of The AIDS Institute and a co-chair of the President's Advisory Council on HIV/AIDS says that while it may appear expensive to extend PrEP to large populations, over the long-term there will be huge cost-savings from preventing the expense of life-long treatment for HIV/AIDS.
+Carl Schmid, deputy executive director of the AIDS Institute and a co-chair of the Presidential Advisory Council on HIV/AIDS, says that while it may appear expensive to extend PrEP to large populations, over the long term there will be huge cost savings from preventing the expense of lifelong treatment for HIV/AIDS.

 He said that many cities that already have comprehensive programs, like New York, San Francisco and Washington, D.C., among others, are already seeing improvements.

-New York City Health Commissioner Dr. Oxiris Barbot said while the president's plan is "encouraging," it is "difficult to reconcile this statement with his Administration's systematic assault on the HIV community – including undermining access to affordable health insurance and HIV drugs; cutting funds for HIV research; and attacking LGBTQ+ people."
+New York City Health Commissioner Dr. Oxiris Barbot said while the president's plan is "encouraging," it is "difficult to reconcile this statement with his administration's systematic assault on the HIV community, including undermining access to affordable health insurance and HIV drugs, cutting funds for HIV research and attacking LGBTQ+ people."

 On the press call, officials notably stressed their commitment to provide transgender people care that is free from discrimination.

-"Stigma is the enemy of public health," said Dr. Robert Redfield, the CDC director.
-"The transgender population, in particular, needs to be reached out to, and we need to be able address, in a comprehensive way, how to destigmatize HIV infection."
+"Stigma is the enemy of public health," said Dr. Robert Redfield, the CDC's director.
+"The transgender population, in particular, needs to be reached out to, and we need to be able to address, in a comprehensive way, how to destigmatize HIV infection."

 NIH's Fauci said the new plan "would treat transgender people like we treat any other patient, giving them the respect that they deserve, whether they are infected or at risk of infection, and that's a commitment that we all have very firmly."